gvwilson/thirdbit/reading.md

    Explores the early days of the anarchist movement, and in doing so shows how governments create the villains they need.

+1. James C. Scott: *[Seeing Like a State][seeing-like-state]*.
+   Explains why large organizations always prefer uniformity over productivity, and the price people pay for this.

 1. Matthew Crawford: *[Shop Class as Soulcraft][shop-class]*.
    There are truths about ourselves we can only learn by interacting with things that cannot be swayed or bargained with.